williamyang98/oculink_m2_adapter/docs/content/docs/design/transmission_line/hatched_ground_plane.md

 ---
 title: Hatched ground plane
-prev: /docs/design/transmission_line/via_fence_jumps
+prev: /docs/design/transmission_line/skew_requirements
-next: /docs/manufacturing
+next: /docs/design/transmission_line/flex_connection
-weight: 4
+weight: 6
 params:
   icon: hashtag
 ---

-## Stackup
+## Problems with thin flexible PCB
-- Very thin dielectric core
+- The base polyimide dielectric core has a thickness of 25um.
-- Means very difficult to attain correct impedance without making traces extremely thin with a solid ground plane
+- This means that we need extremely thin traces with a solid ground plane if we want to reach our PCIe impedance target.
-- Thicker dielectric cores are provided but they increase cost substantially and trace width is still too thin to manufacture
+- Thicker dielectric cores are provided but they increase cost substantially and trace width barely increases.
+- Even worse the calculated transmission line trace width is calculated as 0.05mm which is below JLCPCB's manufacturing minimums.

 ## Hatched ground plane
-- Hatched ground plane can allow for wider traces while matching impedance
+- Hatched ground plane can allow for wider traces while matching impedance.
-- No easy equation to get impedance measurement (fill factor approximation does not model this adequately)
+- No easy equation to get impedance measurement (fill factor approximation does not model this adequately).
-- Requires parametric search with simulation software
-- Design of hatched ground plane must meet manufacturing capabilities of JLCPCB
+- Design of hatched ground plane must meet manufacturing capabilities of JLCPCB.
+- Requires parametric search with simulation software.
+- Refer to this section about simulating circuits with [openEMS](/docs/design/openEMS).

-## openEMS simulation
+## Determining parameters
-- Many ways to set up simulation
-    - Fixed trace width, vary hatch geometry
-    - Fixed hatch geometry, vary trace width
-    - Select fixed trace width since that is easier to transition to from an existing known trace width on parent boards
+There are three major parameters to consider:
+1. Trace width.
+2. Hatch width.
+3. Hatch gap.

+Since we need to be above the minimum trace width for JLCPCB to manufacture it, we should select a fixed trace width of 0.1mm.
+- This is similar the trace width of 0.13mm for our transmission line on the FR4 substrate for both the M.2 cad and Oculink port board.
+- This means we will have an easier time designing a taper geometry when connecting the flex connector to our boards (discussed [here](/docs/design/transmission_line/flex_connection)).
-- Parametric search by varying hatch width and gap
+- Means we only need to perform a parametric search with two variables (the hatch width and gap) which is less time consuming.
-    - Routing of differential traces over hatch ground plane must be symmetrical otherwise inter-pair skew will result in bad performance
-    - Termination of hatched ground plane to SMD pads requires taper to avoid impedance discontinuity and reflections
-- Limits in resolution and speed of openEMS due to CPU based design (GPU acceleration not available)
-- Ansys supports CUDA acceleration but is difficult to use with exported gerber files
-- OpenEMS can be used with a python toolchain to process and setup openEMS harness with gerber files and drill files

-## Results
+## Additional design considerations
-- Table of results
-- Graph of impedance
+Refer to minimising [intra-pair skew](/docs/design/transmission_line/skew_requirements#hatched-ground-plane) for hatched ground planes and differential pairs.